 The schools will use the time the students arrive late or leave early to determine the All Day Code and Absence Amount.
 A note from the parent/guardian must be submitted to the school within five school days of the student's return, indicating the date and reason for tardiness or absence from a regular school session.
 A doctor's note is required in cases of long-term absence due to illness.
 A note should also be submitted to request early dismissal or exclusion from activities (e.g., physical education).
-Chronic absences are referred to the Department of Program Innovation and Student Well-Being.
 Regular daily attendance is vital to the continuity of classroom instruction and participation in school activities.
 Therefore, students are required to be in school or to be attending a school activity each day school is in session.
 In recognition that situations do arise that necessitate absence from school, the Board of Education allows students to be lawfully absent for a death in the family, illness, a court summons, hazardous weather as determined by the superintendent, work release, religious obligation, declared state emergencies, suspension, or for other emergencies or sets of circumstances, which in the judgment of the superintendent or designee, constitute a good and sufficient cause for absence.
-Review Policy 9010: Attendance for additional information (https://policy.hcpss.org/9000/9010/).
+Review Policy 9010: Attendance for additional information (https://policy.hcpss. org/9000/9010/).